 Things to look for in a Gmail alternative

 There isn’t an email service that serves as an exact replacement for Gmail.
-So we looked for several characteristics that would give most of the benefits of Gmail, but add better privacy.
+So, we looked for several characteristics that would give most of the benefits of Gmail, but without sacrificing user privacy.
 Here are the main things we were looking for.

 - The ability to import messages and contacts from Gmail